Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

-On the other hand, Perelman's generalized entropy functional, the so called Perelman's $\mathcal W$-entropy (i.e. $\mathcal W(g_{ij}(t),f(t),\tau)=\frac{1}{\left( 4\pi \tau \right)^{n/2}}\int_M \left(\tau \left( R + |\nabla f|^2 \right) +f -D \right) e^{-f} d\Omega_{g(t)}$) has a specific interpretation as the entropy of a canonical ensemble in statistical mechanics \cite{perelman}.\footnote{Perelman's $\mathcal W$-entropy also describes the RG flow in quantum field theories.
-See also \cite{li-entropy, li-entropy2} for more discussions due.} Thus, it seems that considering the Ricci flow for the evolution of the space geometry stem from an entropic source, which give rise to the reminiscence of thermodynamic interpretation of gravity.
-In principle, now a day there is no doubt that classical (and semi-classical) general relativity is intimately correlated to thermodynamics; there are already enough theoretical evidences which lead to a thermodynamical interpretation of the Einstein's theory of gravity \cite{pad, visser, jacobson}.\footnote{The correlation between thermodynamics and general relativity was first put forward by Bekenstein and Hawking via studying the black hole entropy \cite{bekenstein, hawking}.} Moreover, as we explained above, the Wiener fractal measure is based on the Brownian motion which is in its turn subject to an entropic force \cite{neu}.
+On the other hand, as we explained above, the Wiener fractal measure is based on the Brownian motion which is in its own turn subject to an entropic force \cite{neu}.
+All in all, the emergence of the Einstein-Hilbert action in the genuine formulation of the Wiener fractal gravity as a theory of (semi-classical) gravity which combines the Hamilton-Perelman Ricci flow and the Brownian motion could be considered as the theoretical evidence for the entropic source of the gravity effects in nature.
+In other words, considering the Ricci flow for the evolution of the space geometry and assuming the Brownian motion of quantum states as a background framework for the dynamics of the quantum fields in the formulation of Wiener fractal gravity confirm the thermodynamical interpretation of gravity at quantum levels of nature.
+Moreover, we should remark that nowadays there is no doubt that classical (and semi-classical) general relativity is intimately correlated to thermodynamics.
+In principle, there are already enough theoretical reasons that bring up thermodynamical interpretations for Einstein's theory of gravity.\footnote{The correlation between thermodynamics and general relativity was first put forward by Bekenstein and Hawking via studying the black hole entropy in the early years of the 1970s \cite{bekenstein, hawking}.
+See \cite{pad, visser, jacobson} and the references therein for more recent discussions.}